Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

-Singapore Travel Dos and Don'ts
+Dos and Don'ts in Singapore for Travelers

 Singapore is a popular vacation spot, so it gets a steady stream of visitors all year long.
 Usually, some of these visitors may upset locals by not following rules that are foreign to them.
 Also, Singapore is known for its harsh punishments, like caning and mandatory execution for crimes like cheating, murder, and rape.
 It also has strong punishments for crimes that seem minor, like smoking or flushing.
 Actually, the city is clean and well-run because there are strict rules about how people should act in public.